ikuehne/craeft/README.md

-# cs81-compiler
+# Cr&#230;ft

-Compiler for a new systems programming language
+A new systems programming language, written for Caltech CS 81 with Donnie Pinkston as project mentor.